spember/gr8conf-2012-workshop/README.md

 *	[http://localhost:8080/twitterMonitor/presentation](http://localhost:8080/twitterMonitor/presentation) to view the presentation.

 Note: because this is meant as a lesson, several of the Javascript files will be empty.
 Follow the guide to restore them!
-(Alternatively, one can revert the JS files in question to the commit before they were erased)
+(Alternatively, can checkout the completed branch)

 ### Instructions